 Over time, a similar approach will be followed to effectively manage and dispose of the windows in the LGRC buildings.
+Before removing any windows that contain PCB-contaminated window glazing sealant, window frames, or other PCB-contaminated materials, notice will be provided to EPA 30 days prior to any such removals.
+If over time, an alternate remedial approach is developed based on project-specific conditions, a work plan will be prepared for Approval prior to removing any windows or window components that will describe the revised removal and or disposal plans.
 Updates to the status of projects and University plans for window replacements with the LGRC complex will be included in the scheduled report submitted to EPA documenting the results of the long term monitoring and maintenance activities.

-Table 2-1 Initial Screening of Removal Alternatives
+Table 2-1 Initial Screening of Removal Alternatives Proposed Interim Measures

-Proposed Interim Measures LGRC Low Rise and High Rise Tower A - UMass Amherst
+LGRC Low Rise and High Rise Tower A - UMass Amherst

 Alternative Effectiveness Implementability Estimated Costs 1 Source removal of the glazing sealant by physical means and decontamination Assumptions: -Prep work area (poly, etc.) -Disassemble window unit -Remove window glass from unit -Remove glazing from glass and unit by physical means -Decontaminate glass, window frame and adjacent ledges -Install temporary plywood -Verification -Dispose of PCB containing materials off-site -Meet closure criteria -Re-install window (existing or new glass) -Relatively effective at removing the source material; however, not as efficient as removing the entire window unitAdditional decon of metal window frames may be needed following verification Full removal of glazing sealant from window may not be achieved without window glass damage. -Removal of impacted material relatively straight-forward; however complete removal may not be possibleSupplemental decontamination work on the window unit may be needed depending on verificationAccess to the exterior of the window unit would be required (based on initial Contractor discussions)Trained Contractors readily available.
 Total Estimated Costs: \$3,280,000 Source removal of the glazing sealant by removal and replacement of entire window unit Assumptions: -Prep work area (poly, etc.) -Remove entire window unit -Dispose of entire window unit as PCB-containing material -Decontaminate adjacent ledges -Replace with new window unit -Most effective option at removing the source material since the entire window unit is removed and replaced with a new unit.
-Therefore the alternative would be effective at eliminating exposure risk. -The process of removing each window is straight-forward; however access to the exterior of the window unit would be required (based on initial Contractor discussions)Trained Contractors readily available
+Therefore the alternative would be effective at eliminating exposure risk. -The process of removing each window is straight-forward; however access to the exterior of the window unit would be required (based on initial Contractor discussions)Trained Contractors readily available Total Estimated Costs: \$3,040,000